 Common murres are the most abundant breeding seabird in Oregon, with over half a million individuals.
-They are also one of the deepest diving birds in the northern hemisphere - these small birds weighing two pounds are capable of diving over 500 feet deep.
 Dr. Rob Suryan and students in his lab have worked with the U.S. Fish and Wildlife Service to show how the recovery of bald eagles have drastically affected murre populations on the Oregon coast.
 Their studies have also shown how changes in ocean conditions on the west coast of North America have affected the diet and reproductive success of murres.

 Bjorkstedt, E. P., R. Goericke, S. McClatchie, E. Weber, W. Watson, N. Lo, W. T. Peterson, R. D. Brodeur, T. Auth, J. Fisher, C. Morgan, J. Peterson, J. Largier, S. J. Bograd, R. Durazo, G. Gaxiola-Castro, B. Lavaniegos, F. P. Chavez, C. A. Collins, B. Hannah, J. Field, K. Sakuma, W. Satterthwaite, M. O'Farrell, S. Hayes, J. Harding, W. J. Sydeman, S. A. Thompson, P. Warzybok, R. Bradley, J. Jahncke, R. T. Golightly, S. R. Schneider, R. M. Suryan, A. J. Gladics, C. A. Horton, S. Y. Kim, S. R. Melin, R. L. DeLong, and J. Abell.
 2012.
 State of the California Current 2011-2012: Ecosystems respond to local forcing as La Niňa wavers and wanes.
 California Cooperative Oceanic Fisheries Investigations Reports 53:41-76.